Premakumar Gunaratnam

-Premakumar Gunaratnam in politics, is a former JVP leader and political activist in Sri Lanka who later became an Australian citizen and the current general secretary of FLSP.
+Premakumar Gunaratnam (born 18 November 1965) is a Sri Lankan-Australian politician.
+He is a former JVP leader and political activist in Sri Lanka who later split from the JVP to form the Frontline Socialist Party in 2012.
+He has served as the general secretary of the party since its founding.

 Early life

 Gunaratnam was born on 18 November 1965 to Aadheemoolam Pillai Gunaratnam from Alaveddy in Jaffna, and Valliamma Rajamany from Kegalle.
 He was educated in St. Mary's College, Kegalle, and Pinnawala Central College, Rambukkana.
 He entered the University of Peradeniya Faculty of Engineering and became a student leader within a short while after entering the university.
-He did not complete his degree; although his profession is stated as an "Engineer".
-He is married to a Sinhalese doctor, Champa Somaratna, a resident in Australia.
+He did not complete his degree; although his profession is stated as an "engineer".
+He is married to a Sinhalese doctor, Champa Somaratna, an Australian resident.

-Politics with JVP
+Political career

-During 1988–1989, Gunaratnam functioned as the Trincomalee leader of Deshapremi Janatha Viyaparaya (DJV), he was also the contact point between the JVP and Tamil groups of Marxist orientation.
+During the 1987–1989 JVP insurrection, Gunaratnam functioned as the leader of the Deshapremi Janatha Viyaparaya (DJV) in Trincomalee, he was also the contact point between the JVP and Tamil Marxist groups.
 Touted as an explosives expert, he allegedly masterminded the JVP attack on the Pallekele army camp and several other attacks.
-After the death of Ranjitham, Prema- kumar operated under his brother's name.
-He was arrested and imprisoned at Bogambara Prison but escaped tunnelling his way out of prison on 13 December 1988.
-Subsequently, he fled the country, reportedly via the sea route as the military launched a manhunt.
+After the death of Ranjitham, Gunaratnam operated under his brother's name.
+He was arrested and imprisoned at Bogambara Prison but escaped after tunnelling his way out of prison on 13 December 1988.
+He subsequently fled the country, reportedly via sea route as the military launched a manhunt.

-Post-JVP politics
+Split from the JVP

-Gunaratnam was an elusive leader and JVP leaders denied the existence of a party member as "Premakumar Gunaratnam".
-In April 2012, internal crisis within the party heated up between the hard core socialist Gunaratnam and the party leader Somawansa Amarasinghe.
-As a result, the party's media unit was shut down once a majority of the members extended their support to Gunarathnam.
-The women's wing and a majority of the students’ and youth wings have extended their support to Gunaratnam group.
+Despite Gunaratnam's leadership skills, JVP leaders denied the existence of a party member by the name of "Premakumar Gunaratnam".
+In April 2012, internal tensions within the party heated up between hardline socialist Gunaratnam and party leader Somawansa Amarasinghe.
+The JVP media unit was shut down as more members began to extend their support to Gunaratnam.

-A former politburo member, Dimuthu Attygalle, who is now an active member of the dissident group, was the former head of the JVP women's wing and the party leader for several districts.
-Another former politburo member Pubudu Jagoda was an active member in the youth movement that includes the education wing.
-He also played a key role in the JVP newspaper, Lanka.
-Several student union leaders like Duminda Nagamuwa, Udul Premaratne and Chameera Koswatte have also sided with Gunaratnam group.
-In the same month Gunaratnam and the dissident group formed new Marxist party named Frontline Socialist Party (FSP).
+Former JVP politburo member Dimuthu Attygalle, who was the former head of the JVP women's wing and the party leader in several districts, extended his support for Gunaratnam.
+Another former politburo member, Pubudu Jagoda who was an active member in the youth movement, also declared his support.
+Several student union leaders such as Duminda Nagamuwa, Udul Premaratne and Chameera Koswatte also sided with Gunaratnam.
+The same month, Gunaratnam and the dissident group split from the JVP and formed a new Marxist party known as the Frontline Socialist Party (FSP).

 Wanted status

-The Ministry of External Affairs said that Gunaratnam was in violation of immigration laws and for that he was deported.
+In April 2012, the Ministry of External Affairs said that Gunaratnam had violated immigration laws and was deported.
 Police spokesman SP Ajith Rohana said that Gunaratnam was not wanted by the law.